Quantized Hall drift in a frequency-encoded photonic Chern insulator: Theoretical framework

 to further simplify the expressions for the transmitted amplitudes.

 Integrating over $\kk$ is then very straightforward and yields:

 The transmitted intensity measured by the photodiode is therefore given by:

 where we neglect the quadratic term as we work in an under-coupling regime with $\gamma>\kappa$.
-We hence see that $\kk$ is related to the time variable via the relations introduced in Eq.~\ref{eq:param_2D}, with the transmitted intensity exhibiting dips whenever the laser is resonant with an eigenmode and the time variable reaches the associated effective momentum.
+As the wavevector is related to the time variable via the relations indicated in the subscript, the transmitted intensity exhibits dips at those times at which the laser is resonant with the eigenmode at the associated effective momentum.